Tier 4 Attendance and Engagement

 - To inform your department of any ongoing issues or problems that are affecting your ability to attend your studies.

-- To check your emails regularly and respond to any correspondence regarding your attendance.
+- To check your emails regularly and respond to any correspondence regarding your attendance or engagement.
 It is your responsibility to reply within any relevant period.

 - To provide any supporting evidence regarding non-attendance where requested by International Student Support and within the period provided.